 - a.
-The person responsible for the program (e.g., the Owner or the School-Age Supervisor/Director) must: - Create/register an Organization Profile account in SC Endeavors for the program.
+The person responsible for the program (e.g., the Owner or the School-Age Supervisor/Director) must: - Register an Organization Profile account in SC Endeavors for the program.
 This is done within the Owner's/Director's/School-Age Supervisor's Professional Profile account (See 4.3.2).
 Click here to see the How-to-Guide.
-Important: once the program is assigned a CC #, this number is entered when creating the Organization Profile.
-Once you complete the profile, click submit.
-SC Endeavors will verify information and you will notified via email when it is approved.
 Contact SC Endeavors at 864-250-8581 if you need assistance. - 2) The Organization Profile must be fully completed with all classrooms, ages of children served, and staff assigned to each classroom.
 Incomplete information can cause the application to be denied. - 3) The Owner or School-Age Supervisor/Director of the program's Organization Profile account must "invite" employed staff to join the Organization Profile.
 This is done once the staff have created/registered their professional account.
-The link to the How-to Guide in # 1 also explains how to do this. - 4.2.3 Additional Program Eligibility Requirements:
+The link to the How-to Guide in # 1 also explains how to do this.

+4.2.3 Additional Program Eligibility Requirements: